civisanalytics/platform-code-examples/dbt/README.md

 - `DATABASE_TYPE`: The database type.
 - `DATABASE_NAME`: The name of the database, e.g. "dev"
-- `DATABASE_SCHEMA`: The name of the schema on the database.
+- `DBT_SCHEMA`: The name of the schema on the database.

 ### PostgreSQL & Redshift